rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

 ----

-Subscribe to Location Events
+Subscribe to Location events
 ----------------------------

-In addition to subscribing to device events, you can also subscribe to events for the user's location.
+In addition to subscribing to device events, you can also subscribe to events for the user's Location.

-You can subscribe to the following location events:
+You can subscribe to the following Location events:

 *mode*
     Triggered when the mode changes.
 *position*
-    Triggered when the geofence position changes for this location.
+    Triggered when the geofence position changes for this Location.
 Does not get triggered when the fence is widened or narrowed - only fired when the position changes.
 *sunset*
-    Triggered at sunset for this location.
+    Triggered at sunset for this Location.
 *sunrise*
-    Triggered at sunrise for this location.
+    Triggered at sunrise for this Location.
 *sunriseTime*
     Triggered around sunrise time.
-Used to get the time of the next sunrise for this location.
+Used to get the time of the next sunrise for this Location.
 *sunsetTime*
     Triggered around sunset time.
-Used to get the time of the next sunset for this location.
+Used to get the time of the next sunset for this Location.

-Pass in the location property automatically injected into every SmartApp as the first parameter to the subscribe method.
+Pass in the Location property automatically injected into every SmartApp as the first parameter to the ``subscribe`` method.

 .. code-block:: groovy